learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 ### componentWillMount

+**componentWillMount** is called only once in the component lifecycle, immediately before the component is rendered.
+It is usually used to perform any state changes needed before the initial render, because calling this.setState in this method will not trigger any additional re-render.
+This is useful to bear in mind, because in most cases whenever we change the component's state, a re-render is triggered.

 In picnic terms, **componentWillMount** is the moment when you arrive at the field with your picnic blanket and you make sure the spot you've chosen is nice and level.
 You might find some twigs or little rocks you need to clean up before you lay your blanket down.

-In React terms, the use-cases for this are quite subtle, but for example, suppose you wanted to keep the time and date of when the component was created in your component state, you could set this up in **componentWillMount**.
+In React terms, the use-cases for this are quite subtle, but for example suppose you wanted to keep the time and date of when the component was created in your component state, you could set this up in **componentWillMount**.

 ```javascript